 Parliament Square in London.
 Photo Credit: © Ursula Petula Barzey.

 Portobello Road Market

-Love antiques, why not check out Portobello Road Market in West London.
-It’s got the world’s largest antique market with over a thousand dealers and it’s over a mile long.
+Love antiques, why not check out Portobello Road Market in West London?
+It’s got the world’s largest antique market with over a thousand dealers, and it’s over a mile long.
 It’s packed with clothing and food stalls.
-It is open every day with Saturday 9 a.m to 7 p.m being when the market’s in full swing and even featured in a 1999 film Notting Hill where a charmingly befuddled bookseller played by Hugh Grant falls in love with a famous actress played by Julia Roberts and it’s just a 15-minute walk north from Notting Hill Gate Underground Station.
+It is open every day, with Saturday from 9 a.m to 7 p.m being when the market’s in full swing and even featured in a 1999 film Notting Hill where a charmingly befuddled bookseller played by Hugh Grant falls in love with a famous actress played by Julia Roberts and it’s just a 15-minute walk north from Notting Hill Gate Underground Station.

 Prospect of Whitby

 Feeling thirsty, pop into one of London’s 5 000 public houses or pubs for short.
 Here we can see the black and white Prospects of Whitby, one of London’s oldest riverside pubs.
 Dating from 1520, it is said to be built from old ship timbers from the former shipbuilding industry of Rotherhithe on the opposing side of the river.

 It was once named the Devil’s Tavern, and it was a haunt of smugglers and pirates.
 Its criminal reputation attracted visits from curious writers Charles Dickens and Samuel Peeps and even artist William Turner.
 Underneath the sign is a noose that remembers the nearby execution dock used for more than 400 years to execute pirates, smugglers, and mutineers.